Embrace the Good Life

 – The Urantia Book

-Justin Barrett of Oxford University investigated the theory that people are predisposed to religious beliefs and found that children as young as three naturally attribute supernatural abilities and immortality to God, even if they have never been taught about God.
+Justin Barrett of Oxford University investigated the theory that people are predisposed to religious beliefs and found that children as young as three naturally attribute supernatural abilities and immortality to God, even if they have never been taught about God (Born Believers, 2019).

-Harold Koenig and associates researched the theory that religious beliefs affect mental health and found that people with spiritual beliefs have a longer, healthier life and are less prone to depression.
+Harold Koenig and associates researched the theory that religious beliefs affect mental health and found that people with spiritual beliefs have a longer, healthier life and are less prone to depression (Handbook of Religion and Health, 2023).

 The Journal of Family Psychology (2014) included nine studies that found that positive spiritual beliefs and behaviors strengthen and transform marriages, help people cope with adversity, bond family members, and improve children’s development.
 This relatively new subfield is sometimes referred to as relational spirituality.